 The Environmental Impact team is led by volunteers, including Urban Ambassadors

 and the Wells Fargo Green Team, the largest Wells Fargo Green Team in the country.
-If you're interested in becoming more engaged with the Festival's sustainability efforts, consider joining the Sustainability Event Management Team!
+If you're interested in becoming more engaged with the Festival's sustainability efforts consider volunteering as part of our Green Team during the Festival!
+Sign up today!